-On Page 4, the Network Call Redirection field should be set to \mathbf{y} (default setting is n).
-This option is set to \mathbf{y} so that CM will send SIP Refer in redirected calls.
-Note: In the compliance test, TELUS worked to use either SIP Refer or SIP re-Invite successfully in redirected calls.
+On Page 4, the Network Call Redirection field should be set to n (default setting) so that the SIP Refer is not sent in redirected calls.
+This option is set to y so that CM will send SIP Refer in redirected calls.
+Note: In the compliance test, TELUS worked with both SIP re-Invite and SIP Refer successfully in redirected calls.